obsidian-tasks-group/obsidian-tasks/docs/getting-started/priority.md

 # Priority

 Tasks can have a priority.
-In order to specify the priority of a task, you can append one of the "priority signifiers":
+In order to specify the priority of a task, you can append one of the "priority signifiers", shown here in decreasing order of priority:

 1. ⏫ for high priority
 2. 🔼 for medium priority
+3. use no signifier to indicate no priority
-3. 🔽 for low priority
+4. 🔽 for low priority

 If a task has no priority at all, it is considered between low and medium priority.
 This means that the priority of 🔽 low tasks is considered lower than the priority of tasks without any specific priority.